 Grenfell Campus, Memorial University of Newfoundland

-The Division of Social Science at Grenfell Campus, Memorial University of Newfoundland invites applications for an 8 month teaching term position in Political Science (Environmental Studies program) at the rank of visiting assistant professor or lecturer beginning September 1, 2014 and ending April 30, 2015.
+The Visual Arts Program at Grenfell Campus, Memorial University of Newfoundland invites applications for a 4 month teaching term appointment starting January 1, 2015 and ending April 30, 2015.

-A letter of application along with a curriculum vitae, teaching dossier (including evidence of teaching effectiveness and a sample course outline), and the names of three references should be sent to: The Associate Vice-President (Grenfell Campus) Academic, Grenfell Campus, Memorial University of Newfoundland, Corner Brook, NL, A2H 6P9.
-Telephone 709-639-6526
+Applications will be accepted until October 31, 2014.
+A letter of application along with a curriculum vitae, teaching dossier, teaching philosophy, exhibition record, examples of recent work and the names and contact information for three references should be sent in electronic and/or hard copy form to: The Associate Vice-President (Grenfell Campus) Academic, Memorial University of Newfoundland, Corner Brook, NL A2H 6P9.
+Telephone: (709) 639-6526; fax (709) 637-6218; email: firstname.lastname@example.org.

 All appointments are subject to budgetary approval.
 Salary will reflect qualifications and experience in accordance with the Collective Agreement governing